About Me

 Tuesday, October 28, 2014

-"Well, That Explains The Hostility"
+"Well, That Would Explain the Hostility"

 After recently enduring an incomprehensible mess entitled "Under The Skin", I've decided a new evaluation tool is now required for yours truly, the indiscriminate film geek.
 Effective immediately, if a movie does not contain a single line of dialogue worthy of easy later use for a common life experience, that movie will be relegated to the cinema trash heap, never again to be mentioned.